I’m hardly the first guy to ponder the end of television, merely the last.

 I studied their faces for signs of affectation, but there was none.
 The freshman said, “watch the Internet” as effortlessly as someone like me would say, “watch television,” and his friend didn’t blink an eye.

-That was the moment I realized that we are in a new age, or at least out of the old one.
+That was the moment I realized that we may be in a new age, or at least out of the old one.

 The use of the verb ‘watch’ drove the point home.
 When I was a kid there were two kinds of people: those who “watched television” and those who “looked at television.”

-I was acutely aware of the chasm between lookers and watchers.
+I was sharply aware of the chasm between lookers and watchers.
 Everyone I knew watched TV.
-“Looking” at television was an instant giveaway of someone who was too old or anachronistic to embrace the game-changing nature of TV.
+“Looking” at television was an instant giveaway of someone who was too old or anachronistic to embrace the game-changing nature of what TV was.

 Watching indicates a deeper personal interaction between subject and object– tracking it, engaging it with your full attention; whereas looking suggests something more passive, a physical and emotional disconnect between subject and object.